 The camp has long gone, but the cemetery has remained and can be visited.
 It is situated next to the railway line between Koppies and Greenlands, about 4km from Greenlands station, position -27.152665° 27.652622°.
 From the report of the Vredefort Road concentration camp the camp was established about middle of 1900 and finally closed on the 15 September 1902.
 It was one of the problem camps and it is interesting to read that the report mostly blames the in-mates for the state of affairs.

 It has to be noted that there were two different classes of people in the camp.
 There were those that had their farms destroyed by the British and then those where the husband had surrendered and they were harassed by the Boers and found themselves in the refugee camp.
-The picture below is from the book "Die Buuren und der Südafrikanische Krieg", the caption translated reads 'Wife's of some Boers whose husbands had surrendered to the English were driven from their farms by the still fighting boers and have to pull the wagon themselves with all their belongings to the nearest English garrison'
+The picture on the left is from the book "Die Buuren und der Südafrikanische Krieg", the caption translated reads 'Wife's of some Boers whose husbands had surrendered to the English were driven from their farms by the still fighting boers and have to pull the wagon themselves with all their belongings to the nearest English garrison'